MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 Every Windows device provides users with various controls they can use to manage Windows Updates.
 They can access these controls by Search to find Windows Updates or by going selecting **Updates and Security** in **Settings**.
 We provide the ability to disable a variety of these controls that are accessible to users.

 Users with access to update pause settings can prevent both feature and quality updates for 7 days.
-You can prevent users from pausing updates through the Windows Update settings page by using **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Remove access to “Pause updates**.
+You can prevent users from pausing updates through the Windows Update settings page by using **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Remove access to Pause updates**.
 When you disable this setting, users will see **Some settings are managed by your organization** and the update pause settings are greyed out.

 If you use Windows Server Update Server (WSUS), you can prevent users from scanning Windows Update.
 To do this, use **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Remove access to use all Windows Update features**.